-Middlesbrough sign Huddersfield's Martin Cranie and Martin Braithwaite leaves
+Middlesbrough sign Everton's Muhamed Besic and Huddersfield's Martin Cranie

 - From the section Middlesbrough

-Championship side Middlesbrough have signed defender Martin Cranie from Huddersfield and allowed striker Martin Braithwaite to join Bordeaux on loan.
+Championship side Middlesbrough have signed Everton midfielder Muhamed Besic on loan and Huddersfield defender Martin Cranie for an undisclosed fee.

+Bosnia international Besic, 25, has played 56 times for Everton and will stay at Boro until the summer.

 Ex-Barnsley and Coventry man Cranie, 31, helped the Terriers go up last term and has joined for an undisclosed fee.

-Denmark international Braithwaite, 26, will remain with the French side until the end of the season.
+Meanwhile, Denmark striker Martin Braithwaite has joined Bordeaux on loan until the end of the season.

-He was signed by former Boro boss Garry Monk last summer and has scored six goals in 21 appearances for the club.
+The 26-year-old was signed by former Boro boss Garry Monk last summer and has scored six goals in 21 appearances for the club.

 Find all the latest football transfers on our dedicated page.